Double Swing Barbarian Endgame Build Guide

 Skills & Gameplay

 - Lunging Strike is required to advance the skill tree.
-Aside from that, there are benefits to using it in combat - primarily as a Fury generator when needed during early progression.
+Aside from that, there are benefits to using it in combat - primarily as a Fury generator when or during early progression.
 It is not used in the final version of the build.

 Skill Rotation

-- Generally, always try to initiate encounters while under the effects of Berserking and Shout buffs.
+- Generally speaking, always try to initiate encounters while under the effects of Wrath of the Berserker and Shout buffs.
+Then...

 Arsenal System